overextended/ox_inventory/docs/index.md

 	- Remove the conversion file

 	This will not update your items file and old items may be incompatible; refer to documentation for item creation

+=== "Standalone"
+	Work in progress.
+	Refer to the "bridge" module to get an idea of how you setup support for any framework.
+	Modifications will need to be made for licenses, owned vehicles, and jobs.

 !!! attention
 	You should restart your server after the first startup to ensure everything has been correctly setup